etnbrd/dotfiles/README.md

 The main file you'll want to change right off the bat is `zsh/zshrc.symlink`, which sets up a few paths that'll be different on your particular machine.

+## tags

+Topics can be common for all your architecture, or can be specified by tags.
+If you want to have an arch-linux specific topic, you can specify it in the name of the topic : `system[arch]` In `zshrc` you can then specify which tags to load (for the moment, only one tag can be loaded, and only one tag can be specified by topic).

-## topical
+## topics

 Everything is built around topic areas.
 A topic is a directory.
 If you're adding a new area to your dotfiles — say, "Java" — you can simply add a `java` directory and put files in there.
-Anything with an extension of `.zsh` will be sourced from `zshrc`.
-Anything with an extension of `.symlink` will get symlinked without extension into `$HOME` when you run `script/bootstrap`.

-## tags

-Topics can be common for all your architecture, or can be specified by tags.
-If you want to have an arch-linux specific topic, you can specify it in the name of the topic : `system[arch]` In `zshrc` you can then specify which tags to load (for the moment, only one tag can be loaded, and only one tag can be specified by topic).

-## components

-There's a few special files in the hierarchy.

-- **bin/**: Anything in `bin/` will get added to your `$PATH` and be made available everywhere.
 - **topic/\*.zsh**: Any files ending in `.zsh` get loaded into your environment.
 - **topic/path.zsh**: Any file named `path.zsh` is loaded first and is